shalin4788/Springboard-DS-Track/Capstone_Two_QuoraClassification/README.md

 │   ├── interim             <- Intermediate data that has been transformed.
 │   ├── processed           <- The final, canonical data sets for modeling.
 │   └── raw                 <- The original, immutable data dump.
-│
-├── docs                    <- A default Sphinx project; see sphinx-doc.org for details │   └── Problem Statement
 |
 ├── figures                 <- All EDA and model saved images
 |